 We pass the pigs and the sheep.
 The woolly sheep don’t seem to mind the chilly weather.
 They are just lying on the grass, enjoying the sun.
 Two male pigs are wrestling in a mud puddle, probably fighting over a cute little pigtail.

-We arrive to the bison enclosure and we have to stop for a while.
+We arrive at the bison enclosure, and we have to stop for a while.
 What a huge animal!
-I wonder what’s going on on its’ mind.
+I wonder what’s going on in its’ mind.

 A fox is sunbathing on top of a big pile of rocks.
-The seals are diving under water every single time I am about to press the trigger on my camera.
+The seals are diving underwater every single time I am about to press the trigger on my camera.
 My cold fingers are working way too slowly.
-But it’s nice to see how the animals in the Skansen zoo are able to live their lives in an environment that is natural to them.
+But it’s nice to see how the animals in the Skansen zoo can live their lives in an environment that is natural to them.

 I am watching a lynx following a magpie that has flown to the enclosure.
 Another cat pal is ripping off pieces from a big lump of meat.
 It doesn’t need to mind about the magpie.

 The cunning bird is playing with the spotty cat beast.
 The magpie is stepping closer and closer until it flies away.
-The lynx is jumping high but the jump ends up with bitter disappointment.
+The lynx is jumping high, but the jump ends up with bitter disappointment.
 I find myself laughing.
 Besides the difference in size, these lynxes are not that much different from my cats at home.
 They are so jealous and selfish.
 Playful predators.
 Killers, but cute ones.
-Cat is a cat, no matter what size.
+Cats will be cats, no matter what size.

 There is a box full of dummies next to the cats’ room.
 In Lill-Skansen they are encouraging kids to leave their dummies for kittens.
-It seems like many tiny visitors have already made the biggest decision of their lives this far.
+It seems like many tiny visitors have already made the most significant decision of their lives yet.
 The life after Skansen will continue without a dummy.